 At our June Annual General Meeting, Valerie presented her vision for the expansion, which was well received.
 Valerie stood for and was voted in as Secretary during the meeting.

 Expansion was officially approved at an Extraordinary General Meeting on 8 March 2020, and we became PACTA BC.

 My first contact with Domena Diesing was in the Fall of 2010, when she called to interview me before referring a client.
 Domena had been given my name by Chrissie Diron at the Vital K9 Swimming Pool in Errington, but even so, she put me through all the probing and uncomfortable questions appropriate before making such a referral.
 Domena and I immediately connected and respected each other, and Domena did refer that client to me!

-Domena—and I, to a lesser extent—pulled together a group of friends in the industry.
-We wanted to bring together like-minded people to support and encourage force free, science- and reward-based training and handling methods for companion animals.
+Domena—and I, to a lesser extent—pulled together a group of friends in the industry who were also eager to support and encourage force free, science- and reward-based training and handling methods for companion animals.

 The founding members were Domena, Shelley Breadner, Kim Campbell, Lisa Kerry and Lisbeth Plant.

-In 2011 we incorporated, so in 2021 it had been ten years!
-Our first Annual General Meeting was held in Nanaimo on 1 May the same year, with eighteen members in attendance.
+In 2011 we incorporated and our first Annual General Meeting was held in Nanaimo on 1 May the same year, with eighteen members in attendance.
 The first Board of Directors elected were Domena (president), Bren Axon (vice president), Madeleine Layton (secretary), Lisbeth (treasurer), Kim Campbell (membership secretary), and Deanna DeBlois and Lynn Fitzpatrick (directors-at-large).

 Work began to spread the word, through our website, social media and printed media, and in person at educational events and fairs.
 The group grew quickly to a steady core of members supplemented by individuals who joined VIATA at our educational events.